What is a Transfer Credit Evaluation (TCE)?

 - Choose "Unofficial Student Transcript" in the "Transcript Type"

-I have a financial aid or billing issue.
+I have a financial aid or billing question.
 Whom do I contact?